GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Preliminaries and Problem Definition

-The average attention matrix $a_{m,b}$ for a group $m$ in heads $h$ is calculated for all attention matrices $a_{m,h,b}$ as well as for their average $a_{b}$ over all groups (line 1-2).
-According to the given $ratio_{topN}$ the top N most distant abnormal group attention matrices from $a_{b}$ are used to calculate an average abnormal group attention matrix $a_{topN,b}$ in order to have a solid abnormal representation for distance calculation (line 4-7).
-Next, the distance between a group attention matrix $a_{m,b}$ to the normal group attention matrix average $a_{b}$ as well as the distance between the normal group attention matrix average $a_{b}$ and the abnormal group attention matrix average $a_{topN,b}$ is used to request the ratio between both which represents the Block Attention-anomaly Score $bas_{m,b}$ (line 9).

-Considering the following illustrations of the trajectory BAS within the four GADFormer encoder block layers, one observes at Figure~\ref{fig:BAS_goodmodel} that the first encoder block layers (0\nobreakdash-2) are not able to distinguish between normal and abnormal trajectories whereas in the last layer the amount of potential false positive scores gets less indicating a better capability of the model to extract relevant feature for abnormal trajectories.

-The trajectory BAS within the layers of Figure~\ref{fig:BAS_badmodel} indicate that the model is over all layers not really able to distinguish between normal and abnormal trajectory scores, not even between the characteristics of single trajectories within the class of normal trajectories.
+The average attention matrix $a_{m,b}$ for a group $m$ in heads $h$ is calculated for all attention matrices $a_{m,h,b}$ (line 1).
+During training also their temporary average $tmp\_a_{b}$ over all groups is calculated (line 3) to obtain their $topN$ most distant abnormal group indices $idx\_a_{b}$ (line 5), whose difference to all indices result in the remaining normal group indices $idx\_n_{b}$ (line 6).
+Based on these indices a global average attention heads mean for normal ($a_{b}$) and abnormal ($a_{topN,b}$) head attention averages is calculated (line 7-8) during training in order to have a solid normal and abnormal representation for distance calculation.
+Next, the distance between a group attention matrix $a_{m,b}$ to the normal group attention matrix average $a_{b}$ as well as the distance between the normal group attention matrix average $a_{b}$ and the abnormal group attention matrix average $a_{topN,b}$ is used to request the ratio between both which represents the Block Attention-anomaly Score $bas_{m,b}$ (line 10-11).
+Figure~\ref{fig:BAS_goodmodel} shows, that the first encoder block layers (0\nobreakdash-2) are not able to distinguish between normal and abnormal trajectories whereas in the last layer the amount of potential false positive scores gets less indicating a better capability of the model to attend to features of abnormal trajectories.
+The BAS within the layers of Figure~\ref{fig:BAS_badmodel} indicate that the model is over all layers not really able to distinguish between normal and abnormal trajectory scores, not even between the characteristics of single trajectories within the class of normal trajectories.

-In summary, the BAS provides us a view to the transformer encoder block layers and allows us to reason reasonable changes to hyperparameters and model architecture to improve the performance of the model.
+In summary, the BAS provides us a view to the transformer encoder block layers for model inspection and allows us to reason reasonable changes to hyperparameters and model architecture to improve the performance of the model.
+Providing a further answer to "Do Transformer Attention Heads Provide Transparency in Abstractive Summarization?"\cite{Baan2019DoTA}, we are able to provide attention block transparency in terms of which degree the averaged attention of a group of self-attention-heads within one layer is normal or abnormal.